stig/phageapp/index.md

 How To Play
 -----------

-Phage is a two-player game.
-Each player has four pieces and takes turn moving any one of these.
-Each piece can be moved seven times, and there are no pass moves.
+Each player has four pieces and takes turns moving any one of these.
+Each piece can be moved seven times; there are no pass moves.
 A cell which has been previously occupied by a piece is blocked; it cannot be occupied again, nor can any piece be moved *across* it in any direction.

 All pieces can move across any number of clear cells, but not all pieces can move in all directions.

 Circle moves horizontally, vertically, or diagonally in any direction: